 - Market Intelligence Manager

 - Dean of International Programme and Partner Management

 In addition and as required:

 - Proposing Teams are invited to present new proposals to the Board

-Programme proposers may be invited to support Heads of College/School in presenting new programme proposals to the Board.
+Programme proposers may be invited to support Executive Deans (or their nominees) in presenting new programme proposals to the Board.

 What Decisions will the Programme Management Board Make?